raghuio/DevSecOps-Studio/README.md

 ## Credits

-DevSecOps Studio uses some of the ansible roles from [Jeff](https://github.com/geerlingguy) Thanks to Mohammed A. Imran @secfigo for all valuable contributions and building the DevSecOps studio lab setup.
+* DevSecOps Studio uses some of the ansible roles from [Jeff](https://github.com/geerlingguy)

+* Thanks to Mohammed A. Imran [@secfigo](https://github.com/secfigo) for all valuable contributions and building up DevSecOps studio lab setup.

 ## Who do I talk to?